cddesja/profileR/README.md

 #### Changes since v0.2
 - Added a wprifm, which performs a within-person random intercept factor model.
+- EXPERIMENTAL: Added moderated profile analysis.
+This function is untested and best on unpublished methodology.
 - Changed cp to cpa to avoid confusion with cp in Linux and Mac environments.
 - Changed pc to pcv.